arreid08/hangman/README.md

 #### MVP

--Have an array of words for the hangman game.
+- Have an array of words for the hangman game.
--Have all event listeners working for each letter.
+- Have all event listeners working for each letter.
--Have body parts appear each wrong guess.
+- Have body parts appear each wrong guess.
--Have win logic completed when the guesses match the winning word.
+- Have win logic completed when the guesses match the winning word.
--Have lose modal appear when chances run out.
+- Have lose modal appear when chances run out.
--Disable buttons once used.
+- Disable buttons once used.
--Display the correct letters on the lines provided.
+- Display the correct letters on the lines provided.
--Display the moves you have left to make.
+- Display the moves you have left to make.
--Visual:
+- Visual:
---Hangman stage with noose
+-- Hangman stage with noose
---Basic shapes for the hangman
+-- Basic shapes for the hangman
---Plain lines for the word to be guessed
+-- Plain lines for the word to be guessed
---Random Button
+-- Random Button
---Reset Button
+-- Reset Button

 #### Post MVP

--Have my site respond to mobile use.
+- Have my site respond to mobile use.
--Add input box for the user to chose their own word.
+- Add input box for the user to chose their own word.
--Create a score count.
+- Create a score count.
---Attribute score to how many turns were taken.
+-- Attribute score to how many turns were taken.
--Add a timer.
+- Add a timer.
--Animate the pop-up box for win/lose versus an alert.
+- Animate the pop-up box for win/lose versus an alert.
--Visual:
+- Visual:
---Choose a theme for the game
+-- Choose a theme for the game
---Update the background and the shapes for the hangman --Fade out the a box and turn it into a letter when the player gets it right.
+-- Update the background and the shapes for the hangman -- Fade out the a box and turn it into a letter when the player gets it right.
---Use an API for the random words.
+-- Use an API for the random words.

 ## Functional Components